hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 # S﻿imple workshop example:

-L﻿et's imagine that I plan to create a new workshop in the Go language.
-Go has become more and more popular among the developer community I interact with and one developer (Let's call him **Matt**) was kind enough to agree with working with me on creating this new workshop.
-After our first meeting, where I explained the creation process, and the expectations, we were able to quickly start working together.
-We defined the title, abstract,  notebooks' folder name, and student range.
  As far as the infrastructure's requirements, a new kernel was needed.
 No additional scripts were required for this workshop.

 A﻿s an admin of the Workshops-on-Demand infrastructure, I had to perform several tasks: